 My intention is to separate Singapore Transit into three apps:

 - Singapore Buses

 - Singapore Rail

 First, each app will have a specific area of focus and this has clear benefits.
 For example, the map will become central to the Singapore Buses experience rather than part of a tableview, which itself is sandwiched between a Tab Bar and Navigation Bar.

 Second, each app will be easier to maintain and update.
 As Singapore Transit has got bigger, this has become a bit harder.

 At a minimum, these apps will support iPhone, iPad, and Apple Watch.

-The current build of SG Rail supports iPhone, iPad, Apple Watch.
-Over-and-above the functionality available in Singapore Transit, you can fine-tune notifications on a per-line basis, so if you're only interested in the Downtown Line, you can subscribe to notifications for that line alone.
-Additionally, SG Rail has a Today Extension that displays the current status of MRT and LRT lines.
+The current build of Singapore Rail supports iPhone, iPad, Apple Watch.
+Over-and-above the functionality available in Singapore Transit, you can fine-tune notifications on a per-line basis, so if you’re only interested in the Downtown Line, you can subscribe to notifications for that line alone.
+Additionally, Singapore Rail has a Today Extension that displays the current status of MRT and LRT lines.
 Siri Intents will be added in the next release.

 Lastly, a Mac app is almost ready for testing but is not quite there yet.